-The ability of pentamode lattices to have both very soft and very stiff deformation modes suggests they are potentially suitable for use as seismic isolators [5], [17-19].
+The ability of pentamode lattices to have both very soft and very stiff deformation modes suggests they are potentially suitable for use as seismic isolators [5], [17]-[19].
 Unlike most other seismic isolators, where the response depends entirely on the properties of the materials used, the response of pentamode lattices depends mostly on their geometry.
 This is advantageous, as their response can be easily tuned by altering the geometry to control the vertical and horizontal stiffness for each application [5].
-Previous studies have investigated the bending-dominated response of confined pentamode structures formed by alternating lattices with a facecentered-cubic (fcc) unit cell and stiffening plates (fcc systems) [5], [17-19].
+Previous studies have investigated the bending-dominated response of confined pentamode structures formed by alternating lattices with a face-centered-cubic (fcc) unit cell and stiffening plates (fcc systems) [5], [17]-[19].
 Here we study a different kind of metamaterials, which use pentamode lattices whose unit cell consists of one half of the fcc cell (sfcc systems, cf. Sect.
 2).
-By simulating the mechanical response of physical models of sfcc systems in the large elastic strain regime, we observe a stiffening effect in terms of the lateral force vs. lateral displacement response with increasing amplitude of lateral displacements (Sect.
+By simulating the mechanical response of physical models of sfcc systems in the large elastic strain regime, we observe a stiffening effect in terms of the lateral force vs. lateral displacement response with increasing amplitude of lateral displacements, which becomes particularly relevant in the presence of rigid (moment-resisting) connections, and hard-device loading (Sect.
 3).
-Such a geometrically nonlinear effect is accompanied by a softening response in vertical direction under mixed force-displacement loading, and becomes less effective by layering multiple sfcc layers, one over the other (cf. Sect.
+Such a geometrically nonlinear effect is accompanied by a softening response of vertical displacements under mixed-device loading, and becomes less effective by layering multiple sfcc layers, one over the other (cf. Sect.
 3.2).
-It is worth noting that a similar hardening response is a desirable performance for seismic isolators potentially experiencing large displacements [20], [21].
-Using a multi-layer design strategy, we are able to design laminated sfcc systems made of steel, which exhibit effective lateral stiffness comparable to that of a commercial seismic isolator made of soft rubber-pads and thin steel shims.
-In addition, the analyzed sfcc pentamode bearings are tension-capable, i.e., can bear both compression and tension vertical loads during seismic excitations, due to the nonzero tensile strength of the rods forming the pentamode lattices (refer, e.g., to the recent paper [22], and references therein, for the technical relevance of tension-capable bearings).
+It is worth noting that a similar hardening response is desired in triple friction pendulum bearings, with the aim of significantly increasing the stiffening of the device when the bearing reaches its ultimate displacement capacity [20][21].
+Using a multi-layer design strategy, we are able to design laminated sfcc systems made of steel, which exhibit effective lateral stiffness approximatively equal to that of a commercial seismic isolator made of soft rubber-pads and thin steel shims.
+The analyzed sfcc pentamode bearings are tension-capable, i.e., can bear both compression and tension vertical loads during seismic excitations, due to the nonzero tensile strength of the rods forming the pentamode lattices (refer, e.g., to the recent paper [22], and references therein, for the technical relevance of tension-capable bearings).
 Sect.
 4 summarizes the main results of the present study and suggests future research lines aimed at exploring the engineering potential of the pentamode metamaterials.